 Me: I can’t imagine the problem being Jennifer, otherwise she wouldn’t have agreed to do the reshoots last year.
 In what looks like a joint interview with her assistant/co-producer, Justine Polsky, it looks like the film is set for a 2022 release.
 Here is the November 2021 interview.
 Maybe it’s going to be released on Veterans Day (November 11), which also ties in with Oscar season when contenders are released to be considered for the new year.
 On the other hand, it looks like A24 are trying to bury it, because they have no posts about the film on Instagram, Twitter or Facebook despite Jennifer’s fans asking about it.

 That’s the end of the interview.
 In Hollywood, there is a saying about box office which stipulates that you’re as good as your last film.
 Perhaps, Jennifer’s pet project could only receive more than a limited release had she attached herself to a star-studded project…hence Don’t Look Up.
 But not even the collective star power of Leonardo DiCaprio, Meryl Streep, Cate Blanchett, Jonah Hill, Mark Rylance and Timothée Chalamet were enough to bring Red, White and Water back from the dead in terms of public awareness.
 In the below photo, Justine Polsky is pictured on the right whereas the director is on the far left.
-Clearly, Jennifer didn’t mind socializing with Lila months after filming had wrapped i.e. this photo was taken in December 2019 when they were in New York.
+Clearly, Jennifer didn’t mind socializing with Lila months after filming had wrapped in August 2019 i.e. this photo was taken in December when they were in New York.
 Despite being in good spirits in the photo, I can’t imagine them being happy now with what’s remained of the project.
 Red, White and Water has so little publicity that there’s not even a thread about it on the Movie Chat forum.
 The film is so low under the radar that there’s not even a thread on Jennifer’s message board.
 Hell, the only reason why I even remembered the film was because I was going through my Facebook activity log for the year 2019.
 Since Lila is a theatre director, perhaps they should turn it into a play in order to breathe new life into the shelved film.

 The film takes place in 2014 where Jennifer’s character, Lynsey, returns to New Orleans from Afghanistan but at a cost: brain damage.
 It’s not been revealed what kind of brain damage that the character has, but it’s hard to imagine it being as feral as the damage that was depicted in John Woo’s Bullet in the Head (a 1990 masterpiece about the Vietnam war).
 I will give the benefit of the doubt to those involved that Red, White and Water is a touching film.
 A black female extra on Instagram described Lila Neugebauer as a really beautiful soul when commenting on a fellow extra’s photo.
 The fellow extra is a butch white woman whose character’s name is Sgt.
 Henry.
 As you can imagine, this butch woman is a lesbian.
-In 2016, Lila directed a lesbian play called The Wolves back in 2016.
+In 2016, Lila directed a lesbian play called The Wolves.
 One of the actresses in Lila’s first film is a lesbian, Samira Wiley.
 She doesn’t play Jennifer’s lover; she plays a friend of hers who is a fellow soldier.
-Having said that, Jennifer’s Lynsey has an interracial romance with a character played by Brian Tyree Henry.
+Having said that, Jennifer’s Lynsey is allegedly bisexual and has an interracial romance with a character played by Brian Tyree Henry.
 An intimacy coordinator, by the name of Deven MacNair, was hired to make the filming of sex scenes safer for all parties involved.
-Samira posted the following on August 23, 2019: “Had a lot of fun with this character.
+On Instagram, Samira posted the following on August 23, 2019: “Had a lot of fun with this character.
 Thank you, New Orleans for being a home away from home for a while.
 You were great.
 Can’t wait to share this one with the world. #makingmoviesthatmatter”

 The below extra is named Gavin C. Brown.
 At this point, I should reveal that BG is an abbreviation for background actor.
 Gavin has worked on NCIS: New Orleans, where he initially struggled with opening the door to a hummer.
 Learning how to do it right came in handy when he worked on Red, White and Water, where he got to be in a hummer with J-Law.
 Gavin spent little more than a week on the film.
 He found the experience to still being very interesting despite not being on the set for very long.
 He was interested in the sheer range of personalities, and he managed to find a lot to laugh at.
 Gavin had this to say about Neugebauer’s NOLA film: “It was called Untitled Soldier Project and it’s now called Red, White, and Water.
 I had no idea what it was about or who was in it.
 I’d end up having hilarious conversations with Samira Wiley, and spent about a half hour in a hummer with Jennifer Lawrence.
 But the funniest moments were with my fellow bg.
 I think I worked about eight days on this…and no matter how hard I look, I STILL can’t find those damn dill pickle-flavored cashews they had in crafty.”